Master Terms of Service

 11.10.3.

-For month-to-month or pay-as-you-go arrangements, Customer’s sole remedy for objection to material changes is to discontinue use of the Corti Services.
+For month-to-month or pay-as-you-go arrangements, Customer’s sole remedy for objection to material changes is to discontinue use of the Corti Services; for avoidance of doubt, no continued use shall be deemed consent to model training and no click‑through update shall authorize model training absent execution of the Model Training and Improvement Addendum.

 11.11.